 Governments, at all levels, may charge sales tax for goods and services.
-Retailers collect sales tax at the point of sale on their goods and then they send their collections to the government.
+Retailers collect sales tax on their goods at the point of sale and then send their collections to the government.
 Currently, 45 states charge sales tax with some counties and cities charging their own taxes.
 No state has quite perfected the art of sales tax like California.

-The California Department of Tax and Fee Administration (CDTFA), which administers tax and fee collection, shows that California cities charge a total of 25 different sales tax rates.
+The California Department of Tax and Fee Administration (CDTFA), which administers tax and fee collection, shows that California cities charge a myriad of different sales tax rates.
 So what can you expect to pay and where does all that money go?

 California Sales Tax

 The minimum sales tax in California is 7.25%.
-This tax does not all go to the state though.
-The true state sales tax in California is 6.00%.
+This tax does not all go to the state, though.
+The true state sales tax in California is 6%.
 The state then requires an additional sales tax of 1.25% to pay for county and city funds.
 All in all, you’ll pay a sales tax of at least 7.25% in California.
-As of October 2017, that’s the highest in the U.S., which isn’t much of a surprise since California residents pay some of the highest taxes in the country.
+That’s one of the highest in the U.S., which isn’t much of a surprise since California residents pay some of the highest taxes in the country.

 However, you’ll probably pay an even higher rate when you go shopping in California.
 On top of the state’s minimum sales tax, individual counties and cities also charge a sales tax.
 Only about a quarter of the cities in California actually charge a sales tax of 7.25%.

 As an example, consider Los Angeles County.
-The county has a sales tax of 9.50% as of October 1, 2017.
-Within the county, 18 cities charge a higher sales tax.
-So if you buy something in downtown Los Angeles, you’ll pay a sales tax of 9.50%.
-If you drive 25 minutes (an hour with traffic) to buy something in Culver City, you’ll pay a sales tax of 10.00%.
-But if you drive another 15 minutes (probably another hour with traffic) to buy something in Santa Monica, you’ll be looking at a sales tax of 10.25%!
+The county has a sales tax of 9.5%.
+Within the county, a handful of cities charge a higher sales tax.
+So if you buy something in downtown Los Angeles, you’ll pay a sales tax of 9.5%.
+If you drive 25 minutes (an hour with traffic) to buy something in Culver City, you’ll pay a sales tax of 10.25%.

 |Sales Tax in California Counties|